lapptomi/nextjs-recipeapp/README.md

 ```

 # Database
-When running the app locally with docker-compose on development or production mode, you can open pgadmin4 by going to http://localhost:8888 in your browser to view and edit PostgreSQL data easily.
+When running the app locally with docker-compose on development or test mode, you can open pgadmin4 by going to http://localhost:8888 in your browser to view and edit PostgreSQL data easily.
-The credentials can be found from *docker-compose.yml* file.
+The credentials can be found from *docker-compose* files.

 # Environment Variables